XixianLiang/kea-technic-docs/README.rst

     cd kea-technic-docs/docs

-    # You should delete the build dir every time you modify the file structure of the project
+    # You should clean build dir every time you modify the file structure of the project
     # Or the cache will affect the previewer of the esbonio extension.
-    rm -r build
+    make clean

     make html